SamGit83/bookshelf-scanner-ios/docs/design/HomePageDesignSpec.md

-# Bookshelf Scanner Home Page Design Specification
+# Book Shelfie Home Page Design Specification

 ## Overview
-This document outlines the detailed design specification for the Bookshelf Scanner iOS app's home page, serving as a landing page for unauthenticated users.
+This document outlines the detailed design specification for the Book Shelfie iOS app's home page, serving as a landing page for unauthenticated users.
 The design follows the established Liquid Glass design system for consistency with the app's authenticated views.

 ## Layout Structure